West Nickel Mines School shooting: Incident

 They reached the farm, where they asked Amos Smoker to call 9-1-1.
-Meanwhile, the boys carried in lumber, a shotgun, a stun-gun, wires, chains, nails, tools, a small bag and wooden board with multiple sets of metal eye-hooks.
+Meanwhile, the boys carried in lumber, a shotgun, a stun-gun, wires, chains, nails, tools, a small bag, and a wooden board with multiple sets of metal eyehooks.
 The bag held a change of clothes, toilet paper, candles, and flexible plastic ties.
 Using wooden boards, Roberts barricaded the front door.

 Hostages taken

 Roberts ordered the girls to line up against the chalkboard and allowed a pregnant woman, three parents with infants, and all remaining boys to exit.
 One girl, nine-year-old Emma Fisher, escaped without her older sister.